Blog

 Flight delay compensation under EU261 law is determined based on the distance of the flight and the delay, as follows:

-Canceled flight
+Cancelled flight

-Unless the cancellation was due to extraordinary circumstances, when a flight is canceled at the last minute, its passengers would be entitled to a reimbursement.
+Unless the cancellation was due to extraordinary circumstances, when a flight is cancelled at the last minute, its passengers would be entitled to a reimbursement.
 Eligibility for flight cancellations compensation, covered by EU261, is based on the following requirements:

 • your flight needs to be operated by an EU airline or to have been scheduled to depart from an EU airport;